codes-guide-youtube/thehisariahouse/README.md

 The Cashbook page provides a view of the financial transactions for Sridhar Hisaria.
 It displays a list of transactions along with their details, including the amount, remarks, and date.
 The page also calculates and shows the current balance based on the transactions.

-To access the Cashbook page, got to the [balance page](https://thehisariahouse.vercel.app/sridhar/balance)
+To access the Cashbook page, go to the [balance page](https://thehisariahouse.vercel.app/sridhar/balance)

 ## Technologies Used